StackVista/stackstate-docs/configure/topology/sync.md

 * _Merge, prefer mine_ - Merge fields that are mergable, if not take the data from this mapping
 * _Merge, prefer theirs_ - Merge fields that are mergable, if not take the data from the other components

-In a component, it is possible to merge set fields \(such as streams and checks\) and optional fields \(such as version and description\).
+In a component, it's possible to merge set fields \(such as streams and checks\) and optional fields \(such as version and description\).
 Mandatory fields \(such as name and layer\) cannot be merged.
 If a field cannot be merged, one has to be picked based on Mine/Theirs configuration.

 ## Mapping Functions